 How are you feeling right now?
 Happy?
 Excited?
 Exhausted?
 Anxious?
 Fearful?
 Confused?
 Worried?
 Relieved?
 Tired?
 Stressed?
 Overwhelmed?

-2020 has thrown us a curve ball like no other we have ever experienced.
+We’ve really been thrown for a loop over the last year or two.
 Each and every one of us has had to adapt, adjust and somehow learn to cope with a situation that seems to change by the day (and sometimes by the hour).
 It has tested our resilience like never before.
 And as much as we would like to think we are on top of things, the reality is we don’t know what the future brings.
+(Of course, that has always been the case even if we didn’t acknowledge it).

-It doesn’t matter how much control we attempt to exert over our lives (which is exhausting in itself), COVID-19 or not, we never know what’s around the corner.
+It doesn’t matter how much control we attempt to exert over our lives (which is exhausting in itself), we never know what’s around the corner.

-Talking to my clients and friends these past few months, it is clear that everyone is feeling stressed in some way.
+Talking to my clients and friends, it is clear that everyone is frequently feeling stressed to some extent.
 Some are worried about finances, loved ones, getting sick.
-Others are nervous about venturing out into the world after 7 months of lockdown and feel their stress levels rise every time they see someone not wearing a mask.
-Then there are those who are busy, trying to juggle 10 things at once and trying to plan for the next week, month, or year with no clarity around what might be possible.
+Others are nervous about what the future might look like.
+Then there are those who are busy, trying to juggle 10 things at once and trying to plan for the next week, month or year with no clarity around what might be possible.

 Many of our stressors are obvious.
-They are right in front of us including bills to pay, deadlines, neighbours doing noisy renovations (literally as I write this) or long to-do lists.
+They are right in front of us including bills to pay, deadlines, neighbours doing noisy renovations or long to-do lists.

 But you may not realise that some stressors are more subtle but no less damaging to our health.
 These include things like lack of sleep, a poor diet, smoking, illness and even being overweight.
-They all result in changes to our biochemistry, increasing our stress hormones and causing knock on effects.
+They all result in changes to your biochemistry, increasing your stress hormones and causing knock-on effects.
 So even though you may not be “feeling stressed”, we may still see the effects of stress show up in your body somewhere.

 So, how are you feeling right now?